 The company is a diversified provider of specialty services, including scaffolding, industrial coatings, insulation, refractory, and forming and shoring solutions, to North America's energy markets.
-The company operates in five key energy sectors: refinery, petrochemical, oil sands, power generation and offshore oil and gas.
-Brand Energy also serves the commercial and infrastructure construction markets throughout North America and in strategic international regions.

 Specialized Technology Resources, Inc.

 The company is a leader in the consumer testing and inspection market, as well as the leading global provider of solar encapsulants.